xTool M1 Machine: Beginner’s Guide

 I was officially blown away by these beginner projects and can’t stop coming up with more ideas for things to make, especially for DIY gifts!

-Of all the features xTool offers, I believe the laser cutting and engraving options have the greatest appeal, especially if you already own a Cricut, Silhouette, or other craft cutting machine.
+Of all the features xTool offers, I believe the laser cutting and engraving options have the greatest appeal, especially if you already own a

 With the Riser Base installed, it’s a bit tricky to swap back and forth between laser cutting/engraving and blade cutting.
 You’ll have to remove the honeycomb panel for blade cutting and put the base plate back in its original position at the bottom of the M1.
 (Some users just place one screw back in instead of all five.)
 Then you’ll unscrew the base plate and replace it with the honeycomb panel when you return to laser cutting.
-I definitely recommend batching projects to do all your blade cutting together.
+I recommend batching projects to do all your blade cutting together.

 That said, the versatility of this machine and its relatively small size make it the perfect solution for crafters or small business owners starting out.